 Turtles often come to the beach in the late morning to early afternoon.
 Since this is a busy time, finding parking may be problematic.

 Alternatively, you have a good chance of seeing them in the late afternoon to early evening.
 At this time of day, the parking lot is less busy.

 However, on my second trip to Hawaii, the volunteers told us they had not seen a turtle for a few days.
 Since the surf was rough, the water churned up the kelp and algae on the sea floor.
-With plenty of access to food, the turtles stayed out in the ocean.
+With plenty of access to food, the turtles stayed out in the deep water.

 So, if you want to see turtles in Oahu, it’s best to try a day with calmer waters.
 If you’re limited for time on Oahu and want to see these creatures, I recommend headed to Turtle Beach north shore, for the best chance of viewing.